ibriks/FamilyTree/README.md

 Stjepan
     Marko
 </pre>
-New entry, child not in family, parent in family:
+New entry, child not in family, parent in family.
 <pre>
 Robert Stjepan
 </pre>